yetulaxman/ContainersHPC2023/_hands-on/rstudio_puhti.md

 In this tutorial, you will learn how to:
    - Pull a Rstudio image from DokcerHub
    - Launch a Rstudio image on Puhti
-   - Make custom installation of R packages
+   - Make custom installations of R packages

-Start interactive node as below and choose your project name on command prompt:
+Start an interactive node as below and choose your project name upon the command prompt:

 ```bash
 sinteractive -c 2 -m 4G -d 250